Things to enjoy without the children

 If you’re visiting with children, a visit to Folly Farm is an absolute must!
 From humble beginnings as a dairy farm, Folly Farm is now

-Across the road from Manor Wildlife Park and just up the road from East Jordeston, Heatherton is great for all ages.
-Soft play, go-karts, crazy-golf,
+Across the road from Manor Wildlife Park and just up the road from East Jordeston, Heatherton has something for everyone.
+For adults and older children

 History & Nature

-Sitting at the edge of Pembrokeshire’s coal seam near the seaside settlement of Amroth, Colby’s picturesque gardens are owned by The National Trust
+Sitting at the edge of Pembrokeshire’s coal seam near the seaside settlement of Amroth, Colby’s picturesque gardens are owned by The National Trust.
+There are

 Located on the site of a 6th century monastery built by St David, the patron saint of Wales, this stunning cathedral is perhaps the most